 Science first stumbled across the human body’s natural cancer defenses in the 19th century, when doctors noticed tumors shrinking after patients developed infections.
 Experiments in stimulating antibodies to fight cancer weren’t promising, so radiation, then chemotherapy, became the favored treatments despite sickening side effects.
-An early immune-therapy drug, Interleukin-2, was approved in 1992 and slowed growth in melanomas.
+Interleukin-2, an immunotherapy drug that slowed growth in melanomas, was approved in 1992.
 But the drug produced aches, nausea, diarrhea and even heart attacks and strokes, so patients had to be kept in the hospital for treatment.
 As scientists learned more about the human genome, medicines were developed that could target parts of the body without damaging the rest.
-The current fascination with immune therapies was triggered in 2012, when Bristol-Myers presented data that nivolumab could treat patients with lung and kidney cancer, as well as melanoma.
+The current fascination with immune therapies was triggered in 2012, when Bristol-Myers presented data that Opdivo could treat patients with lung and kidney cancer, as well as melanoma.

 The Reference Shelf

-- The New Yorker published a history of immune therapy in 2012 by Jerome Groopman, a Harvard Medical School researcher.
+- The New Yorker published a history of cancer immunotherapy in 2012 by Jerome Groopman, a Harvard Medical School researcher.

-- The American Cancer Society has a primer on immune therapy.
+- The American Cancer Society has a primer on cancer immunotherapy.

 - Dr. Siddhartha Mukherjee examined the history of cancer and its treatment in a Pulitzer Prize-winning 2011 “biography,” “Emperor of All Maladies.

 To contact the writer of this QuickTake:

 To contact the editor responsible for this QuickTake: